 As a conclusion of this section, here we presented a recipe, based on Eq.~\eq{nlEE2}, of how to construct black hole solutions that are regular everywhere.
 First, choose a form factor that behaves as $f(-k^2) \sim k^4$ (or faster) for large $k$; then, choose effective pressures satisfying the conditions (1b) and (2b)---for example, through the function $\si(r)$ defined in Sec.~\ref{SecPresGen}.

-In addition, if $p_r$ and $p_\th$ vanish sufficiently fast for large $r$ and at the origin [condition (3b)], those solutions reproduce the asymptotic behavior of the corresponding higher-derivative model in the limit $r \to \infty$ and in the limit $r \to 0$ (under the smeared delta source approximation), while near the horizons the metric is regularized by the regular pressures.
-One might even argue that these nontrivial pressure components can mimic the effect of the higher-order terms that were omitted when passing from Eqs.~\eq{cu} to~\eq{nlEE2}.
+In addition, if $p_r$ and $p_\th$ vanish sufficiently fast for large $r$ and at the origin [condition (3b)], those solutions reproduce the asymptotic behavior of the corresponding linearized higher-derivative model in the limits $r \to \infty$ and $r \to 0$.
+At the same time, near the horizons the metric is regularized by the regular pressures.
+One might even argue that these nontrivial pressure components can mimic the effect of the omitted higher-order terms when passing from Eq.~\eq{cu} to~\eq{nlEE2}.
 In our opinion, however, a proper address of this issue ultimately involves the study of the complete equations of motion, which exceeds the scope of this work.

 Finally, for the equation of state~\eq{EOS} the metric is given by \beq \rd s^2 = - \left(1-\frac{2G m(r)}{r} \right) \exp \left( 8 \pi G \int_\infty^r \rd x \, x \, \rho_{\rm eff} (x) \right) \rd t^2 + {\left(1-\frac{2G m(r)}{r} \right)}^{-1} \rd r^2 + r^2 \rd \Omega^2 , \eeq with $m(r)$ defined in~\eq{massf}, as usual.